 ExpressVPN delivers fast speeds and is a great option for users looking for top encryption standards.
 The provider has a large network of servers to choose from and the ability to unblock restricted content from almost anywhere around the world.

-ExpressVPN’s connection speeds are some of the best in the industry, and definitely the best in this roundup.
+ExpressVPN’s connection speeds are some of the best around.
 The provider’s connections can easily handle popular online pastimes like video streaming, gaming and sharing files.

-ExpressVPN gets high marks for security, as it uses military-grade encryption to protect their users’ connections.
+ExpressVPN gets high marks for security, as it uses military-grade encryption to protect its users’ connections.
 The provider also uses kill switch protection, as well as IPv6 and DNS leak protections.

 Privacy is well taken care of, thanks to a strict no-logs policy and the provider’s willingness to accept Bitcoin in return for its considerable services.

-There’s a large selection of servers in the network, and currently ExpressVPN offers 3,000+ servers in 160 locations across 94 countries.
+There’s a large selection of servers in the ExpressVPN network.
+Currently, the provider offers 3,000+ servers in 94 countries.
 This gives users more options in unblocking content, finding servers closer to them and improving connection speeds.

-Apps are available for all major operating systems, including the requisite iOS, Mac, Windows and Android platforms.
-The provider also offers apps for other platforms.
+Apps are available for all major operating systems, including the macOS, iOS, Android, Android TV, Windows, Linux, and Amazon Fire devices.
+ExpressVPN is the only provider on this list to offer an Edge browser extension.
 Plus, the service is compatible with numerous router makes and models.

 You can have up to 5 simultaneous connections on a single set of login credentials.